 The British-American Project strives to draw its membership from as wide a selection of backgrounds and fields as possible.
 The competition for places is generally fierce.
-Each year we run a rigorous selection process to identify 20 individuals from the US and 20 from the UK, to join the Fellowship from all walks of life: business, media, law, government, parliament, the armed services, the public sector and creative industries.
+Each year we run a rigorous selection process to identify approximately 24 individuals from the US and 24 from the UK, to join the Fellowship from all walks of life: business, media, law, government, parliament, the armed services, the public sector and creative industries.
 We receive over 200 nominations from existing BAP Fellows, Advisory Board members and our partner organisations.
-The respective Executive Committees in the US and UK evaluate these nominations against the following criteria:
+The respective Selections Committees in the US and UK evaluate these nominations against the following criteria:

 - The ability to take risks with ideas

 - The ability to offer significant insights from both their own specialism and other domains

 - Interest in the transatlantic dimension of the Project